 Canoe and kayak rentals are $55 per boat for the first hour.
 Stand up paddle boards are $30 per hour or $90 for the day.

 The Banff Canoe Club, corner of Wolf Street and Bow Avenue, Banff, 403-762-5005, banffcanoeclub.com

-Cave and Basin’s claim to fame is that it is where Canada’s national park system began.
+Cave and Basin’s claim to fame is that it’s where Canada’s national park system began.
 In 1883, a couple of Canadian Pacific Railway workers saw some steam on Sulphur Mountain.
 When they went to check it out, they found the natural hot spring.
 A reserve was put up around the spring and by 1885 Canada had its first national park.
 Now, Cave and Basin is a historic site and a tourist attraction where you can walk the boardwalks, go through the tunnel and see the fountain.
-Through the summer, there are lantern tours every Saturday night that take you to the behind-the-scene experience of the historic site.
-There are also 40-minute guided tours, included with the price of admission, at 11 a.m. and 2:30 p.m. daily.

 311 Cave Ave., Banff, 403-762-1566, pc.gc.ca

 Get ready for a blast from the past on this tour, where guests hop in a 1930s-inspired, open-top vehicle for a guided tour of the places and moments that make up the illustrious history of Banff.
 The immersive experience is complete with local guides in period-costumes.
 Don’t worry though — phones are A-OK so you won’t miss the gorgeous photo opportunities.

 Tickets are $48 for adults and $32 for children ages 6 to 15.
 If you book 48 hours in advance, you get 10 per cent off.